Universal visitation law of human mobility

 - Oscillators that sync and swarm Nature Communications 8.1 (2017)

 During every heartbeat, thousands of pacemaker cells discharge all-at-once.
 This collective firing contracs the cardiac muscles which pumps blood around the body.
 This paper studies how the cells manage to synchronize their discharges – how they keep the heart beating.

 - Cluster Kinetics of Pulse-Coupled Oscillators Physical Review Letters 115.6 (2015)

 The curious tourist problem

 A curious tourist arrives in a city with N roads arranged in a network G. She decides to explore the city by taking taxis to randomly chosen locations (via shortest paths).
 After being dropped off by a taxi at a given location, she is immediately picked up by another taxi and brought to a new location.
 How long does it take her to cover every road at least once?
 Here we numerically explore the curious tourist problem (and other aspects of the taxi-drive, the stochastic process implied by the puzzle), but an analytic solution remains elusive.

 The darkweb: a social network anomaly

-The darkweb is unusual; about 87% of its sites never link to another site.
+The darkweb is unusual.
+About 87% of its sites never link to another site.
 To call it a “web” is thus a misnomer – it’s better described as a set of largely isolated dark silos.
 This topology is highly dissimilar to other social networks and indicates darkweb users behave much differently to www users.
 Preferential attachment can partially explain the strange topology of the darkweb, but a more accurate model based on the social behavior of its users is lacking.
-Data here.